-A widespread 4-6" of rain is currently forecast across the Panhandle over the next 7 days-a majority of which is associated with the system that develops in the western Gulf of Mexico late in the week.
-Locally higher totals are possible.
+A widespread 4-6" of rain is currently forecast across the Panhandle over the next 7 days, possibly up to 8" in western areas.
+Localized higher amounts are possible.
+Rainfall totals of 2-4" are possible across the Big Bend.